Why we need Beti Bachao Beti Padhao Scheme

 1. Prevent female infanticide

 The steep downfall in CSR is a prime indicator of women’s disempowerment in the country.
 CSR puts a light on the pre-birth discrimination on the basis of gender that manifests in the form of unacceptable practice of female infanticide.
 Convergent efforts by government agencies and NGOs are crucial to ensure survival, safety, and empowerment of the fairer sex.
-Under the scheme, district authorities are required to effectively monitor and ensure that the use of sex-determination tools by families and doctors lead to stringent action by law.
+Under the scheme, district authorities are required to effectively monitor and ensure that the use of sex-determination tools by families and doctors leads to stringent action by law.
 Several healthcare centers indulging in such practices have been sealed owing to this program.
-Parents, families, doctors, and the community at large are being oriented to not resort to sex-determination during pregnancy.
+Parents, families, doctors, and the community at large are being oriented to not resort to sex determination during pregnancy.

 2. Devise new schemes and work cohesively to ensure that every girl child is secured and protected

 BBBP program is being implemented with the full commitment of government officials across the country.
 These officials are working in close coordination with each other in order to ensure the survival, well-being, security, and education of the girl children.
 The government has been actively working to converge BBBP with other schemes that have been implemented for the well-being of girls in India.
 Several sub-schemes have also been rolled out as a part of the umbrella BBBP scheme.
 For instance, the Sukanya Samriddhi scheme is a small savings scheme wherein the parents of a girl or a legal guardian can open dedicated savings account for her in any post office or in some of the authorized commercial banks.
 One needs to make a contribution to the scheme for the first 14 years only.
 In the remaining seven years one will earn interest from the scheme without depositing.

 3. Ensure every girl child gets a quality education